 A link audit is an activity to evaluate the backlinks of your domain.

 Offered by Google, Rich Answer Box gives users direct and precise answers to their search queries.
 The answer will be given in a box at the top of a SERP.

 91. What is a Disavow tool?

-The Disavowal tool allows publishers to tell Google that they don’t want certain backlinks from external domains to be considered for their site ranking.
-Publishers can use this tool in case the backlinks are not reliable or adding value to their website.
+The Disavowal tool allows publishers to tell Google that they don’t want certain backlinks from external domains to be considered for their site’s ranking.
+Publishers can use this tool if the backlinks are not reliable or add value to their website.